miberss/CRAFT-8/README.md

 ## Configuration
 1. Copy `config.properties.example` to `config.properties`
-2. Fill in your actual API key and other sensitive information
+2. Fill in your actual api key and other sensitive information
 3. The actual `config.properties` file is gitignored and should never be committed

 ## Graphics